Tools I use.

 Lucidchart

-More structured diagramming tool, often used for Open glossary term, , and technical that need clarity and consistency.
+More structured diagramming tool, often used for , , and technical flows that need and consistency.

 Visit tool